thoughtspot/tse-step-by-step/lesson-11-summary/README-12.md

 ## CS Tools

-[CS Tools](https://thoughtspot.github.io/cs_tools) is not technically part of ThoughtSpot Everywhere.
+[CS Tools](https://thoughtspot.github.io/cs_tools) is not technically part of ThoughtSpot Embedded.
 But it's useful enough to mention here.
 CS Tools is a community supported set of open source tools that allow you to do things like extract usage information, automate TML activities, and more easily manage users, etc.  See the [list of tools](https://thoughtspot.github.io/cs_tools/cs-tools/overview/) for the current capabilities.
 And if you are interested, you can even contribute ideas and code.

 ![CS Tools](images/cstools.png)